Airtame supports many forms of WiFi Authentication:

 Learn more here: Authenticating your Airtame

 Eduroam is a wireless internet service provided in many educational institutions.
 Generally, it is a very secure and "locked down" network, meaning that you may need special permission to get Airtame working on an Eduroam network.

 Here are the steps we recommend you take:

 Try to connect Airtame to the network using your own personal credentials, since it can be difficult getting new credentials for a device.
 You would need to ask the network administrators.

 Test if you are able to stream to Airtame from a PC on Eduroam WiFi, you may need to type Airtames IP address (shown on the TV) since "Multicast" is generally disabled.

 If you are not able to stream, it is likely because of "Client Isolation" which prevents devices from communicating with each other on the network.
 Go to ask your network Admins what they suggest you do, they may be able to disable it or whitelist Airtame's IP address to allow streaming.

 To get the device to automatically show up in the app, the "Multicast" protocol must be enabled.
 Again, your network admins will be able to advise you.

-If you have requests for any specific types of certificates or ways of installing them please write us on [email protected] so we can take it into consideration for development.
+If you have requests for any specific types of certificates or ways of installing them please write us at [email protected] so we can take them into consideration for development.

 Do you have any questions?